TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 F. Multiple inheritance is the property of a class to have multiple direct superclasses.

 Answer: B, E, F

+✅ Yay!
+I got it right.

+B - because a class can implement any number of interfaces E - is correct because a class that implements an interface is a subtype of the class.
+F - is correct because this describes multiple inheritance which is not permitted in Java.

 15. What is the result of the following?